 Museu De Les Ciencies

 As a Space lover, the 3rd floor is what struck my interest the most.
-With exhibitions such as Mars: Conquering A Dream, Zero G and The Space Simulator I was fascinated with all the knowledge and interactive experiences I was gaining.
+With the exhibitions I was fascinated with all the knowledge and interactive experiences I was gaining.
 The Museu De Les Ciències has become a reference in interactive science and its main objective is to “foster curiosity and critical spirit, trying to surprise and amuse the public.”
-The Space Simulator is guided by the voice and image of Spanish Astronaut Pedro Duque.
-Lasting about 30 minutes, you really do feel as though you are being launched into space towards the International Space Station!

 I was luckily enough to be able to join a school trip for their live science on stage experience in the “Science Theatre”.
 Four guest Scientists were invited to answer any questions they may have and then the museum itself put on an interactive show, demonstrating different experiments and inviting the children on stage themselves to participate.
 Despite the language barrier, the show was entertaining and informative just through the visuals.